+- 1. the benefit period factor,

-- 2. the employment increase factor, and - 3. the eligible real property taxes paid or incurred by the QEZE during the current tax year.
+- 2. the employment increase factor, and

+- 3. the eligible real property taxes paid or incurred by the QEZE during the current tax year.

 A limitation on the amount of the QEZE real property tax credit which may be claimed in a tax year was added for businesses which are first certified under Article 18-B of the General Municipal Law on or after August 1, 2002, and before April 1, 2005.
 For more information on this limitation, see the instructions for Form IT-606, Claim for QEZE Credit for Real Property Taxes.